-) is a 3rd party software application that is integrated in SketchUp to help improve the quality of the product.
-BugSplat helps us troubleshoot unrecoverable SketchUp errors or crashes.
-BugSplat provides a mechanism for SketchUp to send information about all crashes to us for troubleshooting.
+BugSplat (click www.bugsplatsoftware.com to learn more!) is a 3rd party software application that is integrated in SketchUp to help improve the quality of the product.
+BugSplat helps us troubleshoot SketchUp crashes by allowing crash information to be sent to us.

 How Does it Work?

 If SketchUp crashes you will see the following dialog indicating that SketchUp has crashed.

 This dialog gives you the option to send us information regarding the crash you just experienced.
 We encourage everyone to submit this form!
 Submitting a description of what you were doing prior to the crash is key to helping us reproduce the crash and fix it.
 The following are examples of descriptions that are really helpful (though any kind of description is useful):

 SketchUp seems to crash consistently when I do the following:

 - Select it

 - Edit > Paste - crash